-They can comprise of pale stools, inability to gain weight, poor appetite, swollen stomach, vomiting, irritability & diarrhea in kids.
+The symptoms & signs of coeliac disease are various and vary between kids and grown-ups.
+They can consist of pale stools, inability to gain weight, poor appetite, swollen stomach, vomiting, irritability and diarrhoea in kids.

-Testing of this disease comprises of a simple blood test that calculates the antibodies to the proteins in gluten & subsequently an intestinal biopsy accomplished by gastroscopy to check the diagnosis.
-It is one of the most undiagnosed illnesses nowadays and however it so easy to cure.
+Testing of this disease consists of a simple blood test that calculates the antibodies to the proteins in gluten & subsequently an intestinal biopsy accomplished by gastroscopy to check the diagnosis.
+It is one of the most undiagnosed illnesses nowadays and however it is so easy to cure.
 If your loved ones have any of these symptoms, get them tested today.
 If you have existing autoimmune diseases like Addison’s Disease, Diabetes or Rheumatoid Arthritis then get yourself checked for Coeliac as soon as possible.

 Living with several health problems can complicate things.
 As diabetic patient who is balancing the different levels of carbohydrates, (sugars & starches) with the level of insulin needs a lot of discipline.
 Thus, make sure that you should always consult a specialist & dietitian for certain advice.

 No matter whatever the problem, as a diabetic you require to eat a well-balanced diet.
-One area of struggle is managing the carbohydrate consumption with gluten-free versions.
+One area of struggle is managing carbohydrate consumption with gluten-free versions.
 Well, in that case one can find gluten-free carbohydrates in rice, buckwheat, potatoes, maize, soya, polenta, millet, sago, tapioca, corn flour, pure rice noodles, wild rice, flax, gram flour, quinoa, arrowroot, chickpea flour, codex wheat starch, sorghum, linseed, corn pasta, gluten-free pastas, as well as gluten-free kinds of bread.